codalab/codalab-worksheets/docs/Server-Setup.md

     ./codalab_service start -bds default
     python test_runner.py default

-About the test result: the `default_bundle_store` test is expected to fail because it wants to create a new disk bundle storage that has the same name as our manually created one.
+About the test result: the `default_bundle_store` test is expected to fail because it wants to create a new disk bundle storage that has the same name as our manually created one; the `upload2` test is expected to fail because it checks the response header (needs `Content-Encoding='identity'`), but the GCS response header does not contain `content-encoding`.

 ## Pre-commit